Headquarters House: histories of architecture and enslavement in Jamaica

 Meanwhile, Thomas Hibbert became involved in politics and was named Speaker of the Jamaica House of Assembly in 1756.
 Hibbert’s influence extended beyond Jamaica; in 1772–1773, he contributed £50 to Dr John Morgan’s fundraising tour of the West Indies in support of the University of Pennsylvania.

-Headquarters House retains much of its original interior and today it also home to the piano used in the composition of the Jamaican national anthem.
-The building was also featured on the now-discontinued five-dollar Jamaican banknote following restoration in 1982.
+Headquarters House retains much of its original interior and it is also home to the piano used in the composition of the Jamaican national anthem.
+An image of the exterior of the building appeared on the five-dollar Jamaican banknote following restoration in 1982 until the note was discontinued.

-Today, as the administrative home of the Jamaica National Heritage Trust, the building stands as both survivor and witness – a monument that embodies resilience and pride, countering the enduring memory of a violent past.
+Today, as the administrative home of the Jamaica National Heritage Trust, Headquarters House stands as survivor and witness – a monument that embodies the resilience, resourcefulness and pride of the country’s heritage workers who are countering the enduring memory of a violent past.

 Selected sources